eunicecheryl/porfolio.elleazar/README.md

 __Test analysis & design__

 * familiar with testing techniques and strategies such as black-box testing
-* has a strong analytical and problem-solving skills to identify defects and troubleshoot issues
+* has strong analytical and problem-solving skills to identify defects and troubleshoot issues
 * attention to detail and a methodical approach to testing software

 __Test documentation__

-* able to write bugs, track and report product defects and assist developers with the resolution
+* able to write bugs, track, and report product defects, and assist developers with the resolution
 * can create test cases and test checklists and is knowledgeable about how and when to use them effectively
 * capable of producing comprehensive bug reports and detailed session reports